 Volunteer Wisconsin History: Building resilient communities through volunteers

-Volunteer Wisconsin was first funded in 2011 by a grant called the Volunteer Generation Fund Grant.
-For its first two years, Volunteer Wisconsin was managed by the Nonprofit Center of Milwaukee.
-In 2014, Marshfield Clinic took over managing Volunteer Wisconsin, supported by the Corporation for National and Community Service through Serve Wisconsin.
-Since 2011, Volunteer Wisconsin has been fulfilling its mission of connecting volunteers to nonprofits through www.VolunteerWisconsin.org.
+Volunteer Wisconsin was first funded in 2011 by the Volunteer Generation Fund Grant.
+Since then, Volunteer Wisconsin has been fulfilling its mission of connecting volunteers to nonprofits throughout the state, via its website, www.VolunteerWisconsin.org.
+For the first two years, Volunteer Wisconsin was managed by the Nonprofit Center of Milwaukee.
+In 2014, Marshfield Clinic began managing Volunteer Wisconsin, supported by the Corporation for National and Community Service through Serve Wisconsin.

-In 2012, Volunteer Wisconsin facilitated and participated in 14 volunteer engagement training workshops around the state, as well as hosted seven community meetings with volunteer centers and nonprofits.
-Volunteer Wisconsin also worked with volunteer centers to release the Volunteer Center Impact Report, a report that started to be released annually in 2015.
+From 2012 – 2014, Volunteer Wisconsin facilitated and participated in 14 volunteer engagement training workshops around the state, hosted seven community meetings with volunteer centers and nonprofits and offered 32 mini-grants for national days of service projects.
+Volunteer Wisconsin also worked with volunteer centers to release the first Volunteer Center Impact Report in 2012, a report released annually in 2015.

-In 2015, Volunteer Wisconsin created the Volunteer Rock Star program to recognize volunteers throughout Wisconsin.
-Any volunteer is eligible to be recognized, as long as they are volunteering in Wisconsin and haven’t been a Volunteer Rock Star in the past year.
-Volunteer Rock Stars are recognized on average every two weeks and receive a personalized certificate, a magnet, and a copy of their nomination.
-Since the program’s creation, 50 volunteers from 23 counties have been recognized as Volunteer Rock Stars.
+In 2015, Volunteer Wisconsin initiated the Volunteer Rock Star program to regularly recognize volunteers throughout Wisconsin.
+Since the program’s creation, more the 50 volunteers from 23 counties across the state have been recognized as Volunteer Rock Stars.